 On W30, a meal is a protein, lots of vegetables, and a significant amount of fat.
 Nuts and fruit can be added in moderation or for a little extra flavor.

 W30 is not a weight loss program.
 I lost a couple of pounds but nothing significant.
 However, in the years since I have lost and maintained a 30-pound weight loss eating this way.
 I eat this way about 80% of the time.
 Some weeks, it’s closer to 100%.
-Holidays it was less.
+Some weeks it is less.

 I learned to eat vegetables

 As mentioned above, I would add token vegetables to my plate.
 But I didn’t love them and often needed cheese or some kind of sauce to eat them.
 I rarely got in the recommended number of vegetables a day.
 On W30, without sugar or dairy, I began to really taste my vegetables.
-I discovered that vegetables could be cooked in a variety of ways and with different seasonings.
-I ate veggies morning, noon, and evening until it became second nature.
+I discovered that vegetables could be cooked in a variety of ways and with different seasonings; soon I was eating veggies morning, noon, and evening until it became second nature.

 I quit snacking

 I was constant snacker.
 In the morning before work, I would pack a lunch and some snacks.
 Usually those would be gone by 10 AM.
 I was always hungry.
 In the afternoons, I would buy a bag of chips or a candy bar to keep me going.

 It seems bad looking back but at the time, I really did think I was eating mostly healthy.
 On Whole 30 since you are eating plenty of real food and sufficient fat to fill you up, your body learns to go from one meal to the next.
 I never believed I could go more than a couple of hours without getting hungry.
 Yet, a week or so into the program and I could easily go five or six hours between meals.